Let’s face it.

 As long as it’s sincere, you can’t apologize enough.
 Even if you didn’t do whatever made them upset, you can still genuinely be apologetic for the way your customer feels.

-Resolve the issue quickly, or make sure that your employees are empowered to do so.
+Resolve the issue quickly, or ensure employees are empowered to take action.
 Don’t be afraid to ask the customer: “what can I do to make this right?”

-Get to the bottom of why the mistake occurred, without blaming anyone; focus on fixing the process so that it doesn’t happen again.
+Understand why the mistake occurred, blaming no one; focus on fixing the process so it doesn’t happen again.

-How to use HEARD to communicate delivery delays and issues to your customers
+How to use Disney’s HEARD framework to communicate delivery delays and issues to your customers

 In your post-purchase emails, you could give them the opportunity to contact you if they have any further issues during the resolution process.